Aryann-vermaa/EMPLOYEE-MANAGEMENT-SYSTEM/README.md

 # EMS
 An Employee Management System built with React.js for efficient employee data management, featuring CRUD operations, role-based access, and responsive UI.
 It simplifies employee tracking, department management, and performance monitoring.
+# INTRODUCTION
+The Employee Management System is a web-based application developed using React that allows users to manage employee records efficiently.
+The system is designed to handle a variety of tasks such as adding new employees, updating existing employee details, and removing employees.
+This system aims to streamline HR processes by automating record-keeping and providing a user-friendly interface.
+# FEATURES
+# CORE FEATURES
+**Add New Employees**
+ **View Employee List**
+ **Delete Employees**
+ **Search Employees**
+ **Responsive Design**
+ # ADDITIONAL FEATURES
+ **Role-based Access Control**
+  **Employee Profile Pages**
+  **Notifications**